Jordonbc/DiscordClockin/frontend/README.md

 ## Configuration

-1. Copy `config.example.js` to `config.js` (or edit the existing file) and set `apiBaseUrl` to the full URL of your backend, e.g.
+1. Copy `config.example.ts` to `config.ts` (or edit the existing file) and set `apiBaseUrl` to the full URL of your backend, e.g.
    `https://clockin.example.com/api` or `http://localhost:3000`.
+2. Run `npm install` followed by `npm run build` to compile the TypeScript sources under `scripts/` and the runtime configuration into `dist/`.
-2. Redeploy or refresh the page after updating the configuration.
+3. Redeploy or refresh the page after updating the configuration.

-The file is loaded as a regular script tag so you can also replace it with your own build step that injects environment-specific values.
+The build step emits ES modules into `dist/`.
+You can integrate the compile step into your existing deployment tooling or run `npm run watch` during local development for automatic rebuilds.

 ## Running locally or hosting